SpatialCrafter: Unleashing the Imagination of Video Diffusion Models for Scene Reconstruction from Limited Observations: Related Work

 \subsection{Sparse-View Scene Reconstruction}

 NeRF~\cite{wang2021nerf} and Gaussian Splatting ~\cite{kerbl20233dgs} have achieved photorealistic representations of 3D scenes, but require optimization on densely collected image sets for each scene.
 To address this problem, some approaches~\cite{li2024dngaussian,wang2023sparsenerf,zhu2023fsgs,yang2023freenerf} focus on constraining the optimization process of 3D representations via manually designed regularization.
-Some other methods~\cite{honglrm,charatan2024pixelsplat,chen2024mvsplat,szymanowicz2024flash3d,xu2024depthsplat,ye2024noposplat} are trained on large-scale datasets and directly predict the 3D representation in a feed-forward manner.
-Recently, some approaches~\cite{fan2024instantsplat, liu2024reconx, smart2024splatt3r,li2024nvcomposer} based on end-to-end 3D reconstruction models~\cite{wang2024dust3r, leroy2024groundingmast3r}, have achieved efficient and high-quality 3D reconstruction.
-However, these methods cannot handle occluded areas, and when reconstruction fails (\eg, in the case of large viewpoint changes), the results of subsequent novel view synthesis can be significantly compromised.
+Some other methods~\cite{honglrm,charatan2024pixelsplat,chen2024mvsplat,szymanowicz2024flash3d,xu2024depthsplat,ye2024noposplat, wang2025vggt, zhang2025flare} are trained on large-scale datasets and directly predict the 3D representation in a feed-forward manner.
+Recently, some approaches~\cite{fan2024instantsplat, smart2024splatt3r} based on end-to-end 3D reconstruction models~\cite{wang2024dust3r, leroy2024groundingmast3r, charatan2024pixelsplat}, have achieved efficient and high-quality 3D reconstruction.
+However, these methods cannot handle occluded regions, and reconstruction failures (e.g., under large viewpoint changes) can severely affect the quality of novel view synthesis.
+More relevant to our work, some works~\cite{wang2025videoscene, liu2024reconx, liang2025wonderland} have employed priors from video diffusion models to enhance the performance of sparse-view reconstruction.